Stratification as a general variance reduction method for Markov chain Monte Carlo: The Eigenvector Method for Umbrella Sampling

-\ignore{ EMUS shares many features with two closely related families of methods: One family was developed in statistics to estimate ratios of normalizing constants, and the other was developed in statistical mechanics to compute free energy differences and potentials of mean force.
-(A free energy difference is the logarithm of the ratio of the normalizing constants of two densities, and a potential of mean force is the logarithm of a marginal density.)}

-In this section, we explain how EMUS relates to Vardi's estimator for selection bias models~\cite{Vardi:EmpDistSelectionBias1985} and its descendants such as the popular Multistate Bennett Acceptance Ratio (MBAR) method~\cite{shirts2008statistically}. \ignore{Vardi originally proposed the estimator as a method for computing the empirical distribution of a sample of i.i.d.\@ random variables under a selection bias model~\cite{Vardi:EmpDistSelectionBias1985}.
-Later, Geyer independently derived the same estimator as part of a method for computing ratios of normalizing constants by MCMC \attn{cite 1994 Geyer}.
-The popular Multistate Bennett Acceptance Ratio (MBAR) method for computing free energies and potentials of mean force is also based on Vardi's estimator~\cite{shirts2008statistically}.} In addition to comparing EMUS with these methods, we review a method, iterative EMUS, for solving the nonlinear system of equations defining Vardi's estimator~\cite{Thiede2016}.
-The first iterate of this method is exactly the EMUS estimator.
+EMUS resembles certain methods for computing normalization constants of families of probability densities \cite{Geyer1994,Vardi:EmpDistSelectionBias1985,meng1996simulating,Kong2003}.
+The resemblance arises because the weights in the third step of EMUS are the normalization constants of the biased distributions.
+These methods have been used, for example, to compute Bayes factors in model selection problems~\cite{Geyer1994} and for computations related to selection bias models~\cite{Vardi:EmpDistSelectionBias1985}.
+In this section, we explain how EMUS relates to Vardi's estimator for selection bias models~\cite{Vardi:EmpDistSelectionBias1985} and its descendants such as the popular Multistate Bennett Acceptance Ratio (MBAR) method~\cite{shirts2008statistically}.
+In addition to comparing EMUS with these methods, we review a method, iterative EMUS, for solving the nonlinear system of equations defining Vardi's estimator~\cite{Thiede2016}.
+The first iterate of this method is exactly the EMUS estimator described in Section \ref{sec:emus}.
+We note that our analysis and calculations in Sections~\ref{sec: error analysis},~\ref{sec: limiting results}, and~\ref{sec: numerical results} pertain only to the EMUS method and not iterative EMUS or MBAR.
+However, the similarity between the methods suggests that our results may generalize.